-Situated in Kiryandongo district in the western side of Uganda is Karuma reserve and stands at an elevation of 902 meters/2959.32 feet above sea level.
+Situated in Kiryandongo district in the western side of Uganda is Karuma Wildlife Reserve and stands at an elevation of 902 meters/2959.32 feet above sea level.
 What makes this spectacular wildlife Reserve stand out is the roaring Karuma waterfalls located on the breathtaking Victoria Nile and makes it a must see attraction on a Ugandan Safari.
 The fascinating waterfalls are situated not far from Murchison Falls National Park-Uganda’s largest and oldest Protected Area/National Park along the Eastern edge of the National Park and only one hour’s drive from Gulu district.
 This Wildlife Reserve is located within the Murchison Conservation Area that consists of the Murchison Falls National park, the Budongo Forest Reserve, the Kaniyo-Pabidi Forest and the Bugungu Wildlife Reserve.

-Karuma Wildlife Reserve extends over an area of 820 square kilometers/317 square miles and was established into a Wildlife Reserve in 1964.
-Initially, it was established to act as a buffer zone between the Murchison Falls National Park and the surrounding Villages in addition to other un-conserved areas.
+Karuma Wildlife Reserve covers an area of 820 square kilometers (317 square miles) and became a Wildlife Reserve in 1964.
+Authorities originally created it to serve as a buffer zone between Murchison Falls National Park, the surrounding villages, and other unprotected areas.
 However, throughout the years the Karuma Wildlife Reserve has slowly lost its significance of protection against wildlife intrusion from the National Park to the surrounding areas and now looks to be a buffer for the Park against human population pressure instead.
 The outcome has been tremendous encroachments of the local communities into the Wildlife Reserve.

-The establishment and existence of a Refugee settlement in Kiryandongo where more than 7000 people have been relocated has contributed to extreme impediment on the tourism resources of the Wildlife Reserve.
+The establishment and existence of a refugee settlement in Kiryandongo, where more than 7,000 people relocated, has greatly impeded the tourism resources of the Wildlife Reserve.
 Karuma Wildlife Reserve under the Protected Areas predominately lies in Kiryandongo district and was traditionally an extensive area for large animals such as the elephants, buffaloes and hippos in addition to the smaller wildlife species.

 Wildlife Species within the Karuma Reserve